 Perhaps you've only ever dived in warm water tropical locations and need to get used to what's required to adjust to diving in the colder temperate waters here in Melbourne, Victoria.
 This Scuba Review Course is just right for that.

-The Scuba Review includes a supervised confined water area (normally a local pier) session.
+The PADI Scuba Review includes a supervised confined water area (normally a local pier) session.

 The Fun Part